openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-webview.md

 **Resolution Steps**

-Verify if the entered resource path is correct.
+Please verify if the entered resource path is correct.

 ## 17100004 Feature Not Enabled